Sat 26th – Sun 27th May 2018

 1-3pm Crafts: make your own suffragette badges!

-Performer and scholar Dr Naomi Paxton (School of Advanced Study, University of London) talk on Suffrage Theatre
+Performer and scholar Dr Naomi Paxton (School of Advanced Study, University of London) talk on ‘Acting, Being and Doing: the contribution of Scottish and American theatre professionals to the campaign for Votes for Women’

 Break for tea and coffee